April Garden Calendar

 - Cut flower stalks back to the ground on daffodils, hyacinths and other spring flowering bulbs as the flowers fade.
 Do not cut the foliage until it dies naturally.
 The leaves are necessary to produce strong bulbs capable of re-flowering.

-Trees, Shrubs, and Ground Covers in April
+Trees, Shrubs, and Ground Covers: April Garden Chores

 Berries & Fruit Trees